 For those that stayed home, this semester was one of learning to balance work, family distractions, social lives and school work all at once.
-For some, this posed concerns; for others, it created new opportunities.
+For some, this posed concerns; for others, it created opportunities.

-Kapp Hinds ‘23 arrived home in St. Louis, Missouri, immediately looking for a job.
+Sophomore Kapp Hinds arrived home in St. Louis, Missouri, immediately looking for a job.
 Starting in March, Hinds worked for Amazon, picking up another job at Hibbett Sports in June.
 According to Hinds, the beginning of his sophomore year “was just really shaky.”

-Though Hinds has found it more difficult to learn everything from home, he said that the off-campus experience has taught him life skills like balancing his two jobs, his Bonner Scholar and full-time student responsibilities, and his dedication to his music.
+Though Hinds has found it more difficult to learn everything from home, he added that the off-campus experience has taught him life skills like balancing his two jobs, his Bonner Scholar and full-time student responsibilities, and his dedication to his music.

 “I miss my friends at school as I think about how times were last year,” Hinds said.

-Lindsey Schwomeyer ‘21 in Indianapolis, Indiana also misses her friends and finds home life to be more work than usual.
+Senior Lindsey Schwomeyer in Indianapolis, Indiana also misses her friends and finds home life to be more work than usual.
 For Schwomeyer, being off-campus “is definitely lonelier and certainly not as fun, but I’m lucky to get to spend more time with my family than I ever thought.”

 However, Schwomeyer said, “it’s not all bad,” adding that she has had the opportunity to volunteer for those at higher risk of getting Covid-19.